 Every new pair of running shoes smells faintly of hope.
 It’s part of the bargain, I guess.
 Put your money down, make your dreams come true.
 But after a while you stop noticing.
 Hope simply becomes your partner, your mate, your significant other, part of what drives you.
-But stop running and those same shoes begin to give off a whiff of despair, staring back from cold desolation of the closet or jumbled together in that useless pile by the door.
+Stop running, however, and those same shoes begin to give off a whiff of despair, staring back from cold desolation of the closet or jumbled together in that useless pile by the front door.
 It’s an odd transformation, but it holds.
-That’s as much wisdom as I can offer after thirty-plus years in the game.
+That’s about as much wisdom as I can offer after thirty-plus years in the game.

-We live with such hope sewn into our hearts.
+We live with that hope sewn into our hearts.
 It’s always there, in the next run, the next race, the next text or phone call.
 Do people even make phone calls anymore?
 These days the phone is too tedious, too involving.
-It’s like letter writing I can’t be bothered — which is a long way from when long distance was used only for births, weddings, holidays and funerals.
+Like letter writing, I can’t be bothered.
+Or when long distance was only for births, deaths, engagements, and holidays.
 Go figure.

 They ask why we do it, and what’s to say?
 It’s the best I can do with what I’ve got?
 How about that?
 Because not doing it is a calcification of whatever spirit I have left?
 That work for you?
-What is losing after all, but the probable outcome of trying?
+I mean, what is losing after all, but the probable outcome of trying?
 So we try, then try again.
 Because the more we try the less value we accord loss, and greater the satisfaction if it works out otherwise.
-But don’t rely too much that it will.
+But don’t think too long that it will.
 You’ll just be setting yourself up.

-Ever take a shit on a run in somebody’s yard and rather than feel guilty come away feeling ennobled?
-Who else does that but a runner or a vagabond?
+Ever take a shit on somebody’s yard when you’re out running, and rather than feel guilty come away feeling ennobled?
+Who else gets to do that but a runner or vagabond?
 Name me another sport gives you that freedom?
 Makes you feel like you own the world.
-And what difference does it make your gender?
+And what difference does it make your sex?
 (And man, haven’t we become lost in that thicket lately?)
 Ever seen piss running down the street at a late-starting marathon?
-Can you tell the gender of that piss?
-It has no gender; it’s just runner piss.
+Can you tell the sex of that piss?
+It has no sex; it’s just runner piss.
 And no questions asked.

 Call it a benediction if you want.
 It’s there for the taking.
-You’re different as a runner.
-Clad like that they can’t tell if you’re a democrat or republican, a believer or an atheist.
+You’re different as a runner, simple as that.
+When you’re settled into shorts and a singlet they can’t tell if you’re a democrat or republican, a believer or an atheist.
 Not by your stride they can’t.
 It’s what makes the sport what it is, the great leveler.
 You are the time you hit or the distance done, nothing more.
-Whether you bound like a Thompson’s Gazelle or thrash around like a Whooping Crane, makes no difference.
+Whether you bound like a Thompson’s Gazelle or thrash about like a Whooping Crane, makes no difference.
 What’s your time?
 Tell me that and I’ll have all I need.

 Runners don’t dine, they fill the void.
 Know why?
 Cause if you do doubles your whole life is ruled by the clock, and food is fuel, and when it’s time to eat, down it goes so out it’ll come before your forced to shit in someone’s yard, righteously or not.
 That’s just transit time math.
 You want convention?
 Find another hobby.